Mathias-g/grist-tree-map-widget/README.md

 |-------------------------------------|----------------------------------------------------|
 | Plants table **selects by** the map | Clicking a pin selects that plant's row in the table |
 | Map **selects by** the plants table | Clicking a row in the table highlights its pin     |

+If the map isn't offered in the dropdown, the other link is already in place.
+Clear that widget's own SELECT BY first and the option appears.

+To get both behaviours, chain a third widget rather than linking the pair in both
+directions: leave the map selecting by the plants table, then add a card widget on the same table and set its SELECT BY to the map.
+Clicking a row drives the map, and clicking a pin drives the card.
+The table's own cursor still won't follow a pin, but the card shows you what you clicked.

 <img width="1351" height="1041" alt="image" src="https://github.com/user-attachments/assets/cfc339af-811f-4be5-8f88-0af7d5637753" />